Other Advisers Said Your Account Was Too Small.

 Registered Investment Adviser

-Verify on IARD ↗Read the disclosures: Form ADV 2A · ADV 2B · Privacy Policy
+Verify on IARD (opens in new tab)Read the disclosures: Form ADV 2A (opens in new tab) · ADV 2B (opens in new tab) · Privacy Policy (opens in new tab)

 I started NarStar because the industry has a gatekeeper problem.
-If you don't meet the typical minimums, most advisors won't return your call.
+If you don't meet the typical minimums, most advisers won't return your call.
 That never made sense to me.
 People with smaller accounts need professional management just as much as anyone else.
 So I built a firm where the minimum is $100.
 That's it.

 Before this, I built the software that traders use to make decisions.
 Analytical tools, backtesting systems, the kind of work where you learn to think in data and probabilities.
 I bring that same analytical approach to every portfolio I manage, regardless of your starting balance.
 When you email or call, I'm the one who replies.

 NarStar registered in Utah in January 2026.
 I don’t have years of client results to point to yet.
 What I do have is my registration, my disclosures, and the fact that your money sits at Interactive Brokers in your name, not mine.
-Any remaining conflicts of interest are described in my Form ADV Part 2A.
+Any remaining conflicts of interest are described in my Form ADV Part 2A (opens in new tab).

 Want to talk?
-Send me a message →
+Send me a message

 Also built for: new investors and young professionals.